matm/jQuery-File-Upload-Wiki/Drop-zone-effects.md

 The following widget class extends *$.blueimpUI.fileupload* (the UI version of the File Upload plugin) to add drop zone effects.

+**Note:**
+It's also possible to apply the following guide to the basic plugin version.
+You only have to replace all occurrences of *blueimpUI* with *blueimp* in the JavaScript widget definition.

 When files are dragged onto the document window, the class "ui-state-active" will be added to the dropzone element with a transition effect.
 When files are dragged over the dropzone element, the class "ui-state-highlight" will be added to the dropzone element with a transition effect.